 Seeing his wife winning the game with the last tile called “Haidilao”, Zhang Yong decided to name the brand after that.
 The literal translation of “Haidilao” is “fishing treasures from the bottom of the ocean”; just the sound of that could make your mouth water.

-It may sounds unbelievable that customers have to wait three hours for a hot pot.
+It may sound unbelievable that customers have to wait three hours for a hot pot.
 But that is exactly the case in China, as forging long waiting lines has become a marketing strategy.

 Psychologically speaking, the phenomenon can be referred to as the waiting effect.
 In Professor David Maister research on Psychology of Waiting Lines, he discusses the eight factors that make waiting feel shorter.
 The most prominent one is “the more valuable the service, the longer the customer will wait”.
 Also, solo waits feel longer than group waits.